deseven/iCanHazMusic/README.md

  - album art from external files and tags
  - lyrics loading from Genius (if you installed the lyricsgenius module, see the section below)
  - queue, playback orders
- - simple web interface and api
+ - simple web interface and API
  - playlist search
+ - global hotkeys for playback (no media keys)
+ - playlist entries rearrangement

 #### What should work in the future
- - global hotkeys for playback
- - playlist entries rearrangement
  - volume control
  - drag'n'drop operations